-Macquarie's Additional Tier 1 capital consists of Macquarie Income Securities (MIS), Macquarie Bank Capital Notes (BCN) and Macquarie Additional Capital Securities (MACS).
+Macquarie's Additional Tier 1 capital consists of Macquarie Income Securities (MIS) and Macquarie Additional Capital Securities (MACS).

 MIS are a perpetual instrument with no ordinary equity conversion rights.
 MIS were listed for trading on the Australian Stock Exchange (now known as the Australian Securities Exchange) in 1999.
 MIS distributions are paid quarterly at a floating rate of BBSW plus 1.7% per annum and payment is subject to certain conditions including profitability of the Bank.
 MIS are included in Additional Tier 1 capital under Basel III transitional rules.
+MIS were repaid on 15 April 2020, followed by a redemption on 16 April 2020.